 CBT is an effective treatment for a wide range of challenges, including:

-CBT is especially effective in managing mild to moderate anxiety and depression.
+- depression and anxiety (note: CBT is especially effective in managing mild to moderate anxiety and depression.
 It is as effective (if not more) as treatment with medication alone.
-Children and youth experiencing anxiety and depression are less likely to relapse when treated with CBT.
+Children and youth experiencing anxiety and depression are less likely to relapse when treated with CBT).

 How long will it take?